dandreamatias/spili/readme.md

 # Spili

-spili it's an opinioneted Static blog generator, starting a blog has never been so easy! you can visit documentation [here](https://spili.netlify.app/) it cames out of the box with:
+spili it's an opinioneted Static blog generator, starting a blog has never been so easy!
+You can visit documentation [here](https://spili.netlify.app/).
+It cames out of the box with:

-- a responsive template
+- a responsive, mobile friendly template
 - a powerfull cli
 - a live server with hot reload